solardust8/MLOps_Study_2/README.md

 **IMPORTANT**: .safetensors files are not stored neither in Git LFS nor in DVC repo, but in [Google Drife weights folder](https://drive.google.com/drive/folders/1rabrFtLligrzg1MyzYHPqreOURJ5Pq1S?usp=sharing).
 Before building, consider manually downloading the safetensors files and placing them to `weigths/<model_name>` folders together with `config.json` files.

+## Hadoop DFS

+In this practice assignment **HDFS** plays a role of a log storage (no complex functionality tested, just learning to set up basic namenode/datanode in a single-node configuration to later write log file in).
+In order to get HDFS running, you need to optionaly modify and then move `docker-compose(move to Hadoop).yml` file in the root of the repi to a `Hadoop/` [**submodule**](https://github.com/big-data-europe/docker-hadoop) directory and run `docker-compose up`.

+**IMPORTANT**: check whether you have added any IP alias or you have a hostname `datanode` mapped to a desired IP in `hosts` file.

 ## Primitive API

 API utilizes FastAPI lib.
 Server is ran with `uvicorn src.run:app --host 0.0.0.0 --port 8000`.
 See more at [FastAPI page](https://fastapi.tiangolo.com/).